 My Parents Zoom

-The My Parents Zoom shows the parents of all students who are part of your classes or groups.
+The My Parents Zoom shows teachers the parents of all students who are part of a teacher’s classes or groups.

 Contact information, the parent’s relationship to the student, and their last activity in Edsby are included in the Zoom.

 Sending Bulk Messages

 To send bulk messages, teachers may filter to the desired subset of students or parents.

 Click the drop-down arrow and select Message Parents.